"Art makes me feel like champagne is running through my veins instead of blood.

 - One of the main questions for every artist: how do you overcome inspirational crisis if you have any?

 By taking a pencil and paper and just drawing a little, if I feel the need to do that to stop thinking too much.
 And if I do not feel the need to paint, I just allow myself not to paint for a while.
 Before our photo shooting, I had not been painting for three months because I didn’t feel like it.
-Then you came and we looked at my works together and were talking about art all the time, so when you left I felt the urge to draw and paint and I had so many ideas.
-That’s the other inspiring facet I love about art: You can share it with other people and they give it back to you.
+Then you came and we looked at my works together and were talking about art all the time, so when you left I felt the urge to draw and paint and I had so many ideas again That’s the other inspiring thing about art: You can share it with other people and they give it back to you.
 It creates this feeling of abundance and vibrancy.

 - How do you find clients and where do you sell/show your art?

 I show and sell my paintings on the biggest flee market in Mallorca in Consell, where you can buy everything from one Euro clothing to designer furniture for several thousand Euros.
 That is where I also sold my first bigger painting “Frida in Gold”.
 Even when I did not sell any paintings, it was a great feeling to show them to a public and observe people’s reactions.
 I also show my art on Instagram and on my Website.
-Money is not an important factor for me, I offer my paintings for sale because it feels nice and I cannot keep them all in my flat forever.
+Money is not the most important factor for me, I offer my paintings for sale because it feels nice and I cannot keep them all in my flat forever.

 - How do you define your art?
 Which style do you paint in ?